 Right now, I want nothing more than to over come this mental block, even if it is only to move on to the next block.

-Resistance is the cartoon devil, you know that bright red guy who holds a pitch fort and is trying to ruin everything and everyone is his path.
-That is resistance, and it will stop at nothing to confuse me and keep me from becoming aligned with my true-self.
+Resistance is the cartoon devil, you know that bright red guy who holds a pitch fort, and is trying to ruin everything and everyone is his path.
+That is resistance, and it will stop at nothing to confuse people, and keep them from becoming mentally and emotionally aligned.

-I have done that hundreds of times, not just with a healthy life style change, but with so many different things.
+I have done that plenty of times, not just with a healthy life style change, but with so many different things.
 I am always waiting for the perfect time.
 When in reality I wouldn’t know the perfect time if it bit me in the ass.
 I am full of excuses, full of self-doubt, and full of fear.
-Resistance makes sure I remember that I am a quitter and calls me a fraud everyday.
+Resistance makes sure I remember that I am a quitter, and calls me a fraud everyday.

-I am constantly asking myself if there is truly a perfect time to start anything?
+I am constantly asking myself if there is truly a perfect time to change?
 Resistance says yes.
 Resistance says, after the kids are back to school.
 After the house is clean.
 After my depression fades.
 After, After, After.
 After I have decided what I truly want in life.
 After.
 But guess what, after never comes.
 After, doesn’t exist.
 After, always has a list of more excuses attached to it.
 Resistance doesn’t want me to realize that after, isn’t real.

 One of my favorite quotes from the War of Art is on procrastination: “The most pernicious aspect of procrastination is that it can become a habit.
 We don’t just put off our lives today; we put them off till our deathbed.
 Never forget: This very moment, we can change our lives.
 There never was a moment, and never will be, when we are without the power to alter our destiny.
 This second we can turn the tables on Resistance.
 This second, we can sit down and do our work.”